Tatang94/gen-z/replit.md

   - Added PostgreSQL database support with Drizzle ORM
   - Updated storage layer to support both SQLite and PostgreSQL
   - All API endpoints working correctly with database integration
+- July 07, 2025.
+Enhanced complete music posting and interaction features:
+  - Fixed music posting: posts can be created with music only (no text required)
+  - Added functional audio player with play/pause controls in post feed
+  - Implemented music data storage in database with JSON format
+  - Enhanced Post component with proper music data parsing and display
+  - Added comprehensive three-dot menu functionality:
+    * Copy post link with clipboard integration
+    * Report post with confirmation dialog
+    * Hide post with user confirmation
+    * Delete post with confirmation and auto-refresh
+  - All post types (text, image, music) support full menu functionality
+  - Improved Help Center layout with mobile-responsive design
+  - Fixed "View Your Profile" navigation in More menu
 ```

 ## User Preferences